Chartered Trust and Estate Planner - Explained

 A Chartered Trust and Estate Planner (CTEP) is a professional who specializes in trust and estate planning.
 CTEP is also a credential awarded to these professionals by the Global Academy of Finance and Management (GAFM).
 Upon completion of a study program and passing the qualifying final exam or test, qualified candidates are awarded CTEP.

-A Little More on What is Chartered Trust And Estate Planner
+How Does a Chartered Trust And Estate Planner Do?

 The Chartered Trust and Estate Planner (CTEP) credential is awarded to candidates who have a success track record in trust planning and estate planning.
 The CTEP curriculum covers topics such as tax planning, trust planning, estate planning, tax treaties, anti-avoidance rules and other related topics.
 GAFM confers this professional designation on candidates who have completed this curriculum and pass the underlying test, this credential indicates that holders have professional knowledge in tax, trust, and estate planning.
 Estate and trust planners who desire to attract clients that have a high net-worth are required to have the CTEP professional designation.
 The course takes candidates through the required processes of estate planning, it also instills in them the necessary skills they need to interact effectively with clients.
 The CTEP test evaluates the knowledge and proficiency of candidates on the topics treated in the curriculum.
 This test also evaluates the practical aspects of trust and estate planning.